liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 12/06/21
+  - Working on C# project
+  - Started implementing a list of brands, rather than a string input.
+    - Several issues, mainly with the exisitng database and references.

 ### 11/06/21
   - C#
   - building and testing reusable components - as utilities